Skip to content

 def get_key_metrics(ticker):

-"""Extract key financial metrics for a company."""
+"""Extract key financial metrics for a company using new standardized methods."""

 try: